zevv/duc/README.md

     --disable-graph         disable graph drawing [default=yes]
     --disable-ui            disable ncursesw ui [default=yes]
     --disable-gui           disable X11 gui [default=yes]

+An experimental GUI based on OpenGL is available, mainly targeted at Mac OS X because this platform lacks a native X11 server:

+    --enable-opengl         enable OpenGL gui [default=no]

+The database engine is configurable at build time:

     --with-db-backend=ARG   choose db backend (tokyocabinet,leveldb,sqlite3) [tokyocabinet]

-The database engine is configurable at build time, at this time Tokyocabinet, Leveldb and Sqlite3 are supported.
+At this time Tokyocabinet, Leveldb and Sqlite3 are supported.
 Duc uses Tokyocabinet by default: the performance is acceptable and generates in the smallest database size.

 To get the required dependencies on Debian or Ubuntu, run: